 We are excited to announce this year’s affinity workshops co-located with NeurIPS.

 At NeurIPS, affinity groups play a crucial role in advocating for and amplifying the ideas and voices of marginalized communities, bringing attention to the various issues that affect their members.
 In addition, they provide members of these affinity groups with increased opportunities to showcase their work, engage in discussions, and build connections during NeurIPS events, promoting diversity and inclusion at NeurIPS

 The primary goal of workshops is to encourage individuals marginalized in the machine learning community to present their research and become active contributors to the NeurIPS community.
 In contrast to regular workshops, affinity group workshops adopt a more open and flexible approach around topic area, focusing on forming research communities within the affinity groups and bringing attention to the unique challenges faced by their members.

 Additionally, affinity group socials serve as safe and welcoming spaces, allowing members to interact, socialize, and network in an inclusive environment.
 By fostering such social gatherings, NeurIPS supports the creation of a supportive community that values diversity and ensures that all voices are heard and valued.

 What kind of events do affinity groups offer at conferences?

-Affinity groups organize workshops and social events for their members at conferences, which the D&I committee provides support.
+Affinity groups organize workshops and social events for their members at conferences, for which the D&I committee provides support.
 The main aim of the workshops is to encourage people to showcase their work and step into the NeurIPS community.
 Most affinity events at NeurIPS this year will take place on Monday, December 11 in-person.
 NeurIPS will offer streaming support for all the in-person components of the affinity groups.
 However, individual groups also have the option to organize additional virtual components if they wish to.
 The specific timings will be communicated by the affinity groups as the conference dates draw nearer.